sks3i/sks3i.github.io/_projects/2024-11-24-speech2code.md

 tags: [cpp, ml, llm]
 ---

 Working on converting speech to code with AI assistance.
-Latest code can be found [here](https://github.com/sks3i/speech2code).
+More details to follow.